CooeeTours

 Travel to Hervey Bay

-Scenic coastal drive or short flight north.
-Afternoon at leisure in the whale-watching capital.
+Scenic coastal drive or short flight north to the world's only Whale Heritage Site.
+Afternoon at leisure.
+Visit the iconic 14.8-metre whale sculpture "Nala" in town.
 Evening seafood dinner on the Esplanade.

 04